 The game-changing versatility of the 700D is what everyone talks about.
-If you want to slow smoke a rack of ribs, grill burgers, and hot dogs, or bake some cornbread, it’ll do it.
-And it does it all with ease.
+If you want to slow smoke a rack of ribs and burgers, or bake some cornbread, it’ll do it all with ease.
 There simply isn’t a way to infuse the flavor of wood into all of your food more easily than with the Z Grills 700D.

 Affordable price point

 Larger grill may not fit in limited space

 2. Runner Up - Traeger Grills TFB38TCA Renegade Elite Wood Pellet Grill